denis-martin/swadit/README.md

 ## Prepare
-Althought Swadit is only run within a browser, you'll need [Node](https://nodejs.org) to install all dependencies
+Althought Swadit is only run within a browser, you'll need [Node](https://nodejs.org) to install all dependencies:
 ```
 npm install
 ```